pcarbo/kyoto/README.md

 2), or the mean allele counts if there is some uncertainty in the genotypes.
 In my lecture, I claimed that this matrix would yield identical results.
-Implement this in the script, and demonstrate empirically that this relatedness matrix yields the same LOD scores at all SNPs.
+Implement this in the script, and demonstrate empirically that this relatedness matrix yields the same (or very similar) LOD scores at the SNPs.
+(In practice, there may be small differences when there is uncertainty in the genotypes, or due to the numerical procedures for computing the maximum likelihood estimates.

 ###Part B